keyvan-m-sadeghi/unity/README.md

 Yet, life is a deceptively beautiful son of a gun!
 Trees are green, babies make you laugh, sun will shine for the foreseeable future.
 Rockets are gonna take us to visit moon for a vacation!
 How fucking cool is that?

 I think this world is a scam.
 In no possible world the likes of Trump, Biden and Elon Musk should be anywhere near power.
 They're all delusional!
-Two of them wouldn't know they've pissed themselves (debatable which two)!
+Two of them wouldn't know they've pissed themselves, debatable which two!

 # Hong Kong